Information About Vey Willetts LLP – Ottawa Employment & Labour Law Blog

 Below is a preview of the five most recent posts from the blog Vey Willetts LLP – Ottawa Employment & Labour Law Blog.
 To read these posts in their entirely or subscribe to future updates from this blog, please visit their website!

-- Ontario’s New Job Posting Rules Coming January 1, 2026: What You Need to Know
+- Ontario’s New Job Posting Rules as of January 1, 2026: What You Need to Know

 Ontario is moving ahead with a significant update to its hiring rules.
 As of January 1, 2026, employers will be required to meet new standards when posting publicly advertised job opportunities.
 These changes form part of a broader effort to promote transparency, reduce barriers for job-seekers, and … Read more »